chrisluedtke/ACM-School-Placement/README.md

 Characteristic | Response Options
 ---------------|------
 Did you attend a CPS school?
 If so, which? |
-Language speaking abilities | Null, Spanish
+Language speaking abilities | Null, Spanish, Other
 Age |
 Tutoring experience | Null, ES, MS, HS
-Tutoring preference | No preference, Math, ELA
+Tutoring preference | No preference, Math, ELA (I'm not sure we actually use this one.
+In LA, ACMs are assigned to both subjects.
+In other sites I believe they assign subject after placement.
+We probably shouldn't try to include this for purely placement reason, though it would still be a good survey question for later subject placement.)
 Grade level preference | Null, ES, MS, HS Race/Ethnicity |
 Education level | High School, Some College, College